Culinary Arts A.A.S.

-Learn from top chefs in one of the culinary capitals of the world.
-UAA culinary arts majors have the opportunity to study abroad in Italy for one semester at Apicius, the Culinary Institute of Florence.
+Students in the culinary arts program have a unique opportunity to study abroad in Florence, Italy at the FUA APICIUS: International School of Hospitality.
 With state-of-the-art culinary and wine classrooms in breathtaking historic spaces, the program features hands-on training with top instructors, as well as once-in-a-lifetime field experiences in Italy.
-Learn more about the culinary arts program in Florence.

-UAA’s Community and Technical College offers a variety of scholarship opportunities to help with tuition and educational costs, including the UAA Culinary Arts Scholarship and the HRA Apprenticeship and Training Scholarship Fund.
+UAA's Community and Technical College offers a variety of scholarship opportunities to help with tuition and educational costs, including the UAA Culinary Arts Scholarship.
 Learn more about scholarships and other financial aid opportunities at UAA.

-What can you do with a culinary arts degree from UAA?UAA alumni from the culinary arts degree program go on to successful careers in Alaska restaurants, hotels and just about any other food-service locale.
-The A.A.S. is also ideal for food-service professionals who wish to update their skills and knowledge with specific courses.
+What can you do with a culinary arts degree from UAA?UAA alumni from the culinary arts degree program go on to successful careers in Alaska restaurants, hotels, entrepreneurship and just about any other food-service locale.
+The A.A.S. is also ideal for food-service professionals who wish to update their skills and knowledge.

 Culinary arts careers

 - Executive chef

 - Executive sous chef

 - Executive pastry chef